amoghub/Field-Class/README.md

 Try adding the bolded text together, and see what you get!
 The answer should be 42.
 (Weight will return the same output with inputs (1, 2, 4, 0), as the corners are the same.)

+Weight is done in O(1) time, and all precomputation is done via the constructors.

 ### PathCost
 The function PathCost computes the "cheapest" possible path from the upper left hand corner of a Field object, to the lower right hand corner of the Field object.
 The function can move in any direction, except diagonally, and is able to read if the Field object has vectors that are not similar in size to others.
 The result of the function is the sum of the elements it used to get from the upper left to the bottom right, which is said to be the cheapest "cost", hence the name PathCost.